leaf2fire/leaf2fire.github.io/_posts/2018-07-21-body-maintenance.md

 **Sets** | **Reps** | **Exercise**
 :---: | :---: | ---
-3 | 40s | Dead hangs. (one arm hang, arch hangs, tucked front lever, etc.)
+3 | 2 | Tucked front lever rows.
 3 | 5 | Inclined one arm pushups.
+3 | 8 | Diamond pushups.
+3 | 5 | Pull ups.
+Chin ups.
+Wide pull ups.
-3 | 8 | Declined pike pushups.
+3 | 8 | Pike pushups.
 3 | 6 | Pistol squats.
-3 | 8 | Single legged deadlift.
+3 | 4 | Single legged deadlift.
 Isolate each movement.
+Arms extended.
-3 | 12 | Reverse crunches.
-Straighten legs and hip as much as possible.
+3 | 12 | Leg lifts.
+Reverse crunches.
 3 | 12 | Arch raises.

+Hold the "down" portion for push and "up" portion for pull for 3 counts.

 For any exercise, if fatigued or unable to keep pace, move to an easier progression.
 These exercises are for building and maintaining strength.